 The majority of the companies (68 out of 75) scored lower than the benchmark score (60%).
-As a result, we are 95% confident that the awareness, usage frequency, user experience, and material selection drivers for architects and C&S engineers remain low.
-Next, the MWU test was conducted under the hypothesis of $H_0$ : median1 - median2 = 0 and $H_1$ : median1 - median2 $\neq$ 0.
-The P-value was 0.46, which was more than a = 0.05 and resulted in failing to reject $H_0$ .
-As a result, we are 95% confident that there is no difference between the two types of professional occupations in terms of awareness, usage frequency, use experience, and material selection drivers.
+As a result, we are 95% confident that the awareness, usage frequency, user experience and material selection drivers for architects and C&S engineers remain low.
+Next, the MWU test was conducted under the hypothesis of H0: median1 - median2 = 0 and H1: median1 - median2 $\neq$ 0.
+The P-value was 0.46, which was more than a = 0.05 and resulted in failing to reject H0.
+As a result, we are 95% confident that there is no difference between the two types of professional occupations in terms of awareness, usage frequency, use experience and material selection drivers.
 In this case, their perception is still at a low level.

 As for MLR, before proceeding with the main analysis, this study conducted tests on its assumption to ensure that the model developed through the data collected is valid.
 The assumptions were met; thus, MLR was used to analyse the data.
-The value of $R^2$ was 0.009 (< 1%), which implied that the year of working experience of CBPs in the particular field and the size of their company did not help explain their awareness, usage frequency, use experience, and drivers for selection of LC materials.
-Consistently, the hypothesis testing on the relationship of dependent variables with years of working experience and size of the company showed that they had no relationship with awareness level, usage frequency, use experience, and drivers for selection of LC materials.
-Basically, with 95% confidence, we can say that more years of working experience of CBPs and a larger company do not necessarily impose a significant influence on the use of LC materials.
+The value of $R^2$ was 0.009 (< 1%), which implied that the year of working experience of CBPs in the particular field and the size of their company did not help explain their awareness, usage frequency, use experience and drivers for the selection of LC materials.
+Consistently, the hypothesis testing on the relationship of dependent variables with years of working experience and the size of the company showed that they had no relationship with awareness level, usage frequency, use experience and drivers for the selection of LC materials.
+Basically, with 95% confidence, we can say that more years of working experience on the use of LC materials.